-Course Director/Tutor:
+Course Director/Tutor

 Dr Meg Tait: Meg leads on educational development at the Cambridge Centre for Teaching and Learning, which supports teaching and learning staff; encourages and funds innovation; and provides a strategic focus for institutional, national and international priorities.
-She is also joint Head of Personal and Professional Development and leads a team which includes early-career academics, postdoctoral research staff and doctoral students as they take on new responsibilities in the fundamental activities of the University: education, research and academic service.
-Meg is Bye-Fellow in Academic Development at Queens' College.
+She leads a team which supports the development of early-career academics, postdoctoral research staff and doctoral students as they take on new responsibilities in the fundamental activities of the University: education, research and academic service.
+Meg is Official Fellow in Academic Development at Queens' College.

-Personal and Professional Development 25 Trumpington Street Cambridge CB2 1QA 01223 (7)65650 mebt1@cam.ac.uk Queens' College, Cambridge CB3 9ET 01223 (7)62335
+Cambridge Centre for Teaching and Learning 25 Trumpington Street Cambridge CB2 1QA 01223 (7)65650 mebt1@cam.ac.uk Queens' College, Cambridge CB3 9ET 01223 (7)62335